krisbanas/krisbanas.github.io/_posts/2020-12-14-liquibase-custom-changeset.md

 ---
 layout: post
-title: "Using Spring Boot configuration in Liquibase custom change"
+title: "Using Spring Boot configuration in a Liquibase custom change"
 categories: java
 ---

 ## Introduction

 > Disclaimer: I assume you are **not** using [liquibase plugin for your build tool](https://docs.liquibase.com/tools-integrations/springboot/using-springboot-with-maven.html) (like `liquibase-maven-plugin`).
-The solution assumes the `liquibase-core` dependency is used.
+The solution is valid for the `liquibase-core` dependency.

-Liquibase offers a wide variety of pre-defined changesets but sometimes the desired logic of a changeset cannot be expressed within their limitations.
-In such scenarios, a custom change can be implemented as Java code.
+Liquibase offers a wide variety of pre-defined changesets but sometimes the desired logic of a migration cannot be expressed within their limitations.
+In such scenarios, a *custom change* can be implemented as Java code.

 Oftentimes, when developing Spring Boot applications, we would like to allow for external configuration of the logic.
 For example, instead of hardcoding specific values, refer to the `application.yaml`.
 This is where a common issue occurs:

 > The code executed during Liquibase migrations is **not** managed by Spring's `ApplicationContext`.

-The common questions are:
+Two questions appear:
 1. *How can I pass the parameters from application config to the Java code executed as a Liquibase changeset?*
 1. *How can I specify the behaviour of the migration if no parameter is defined?*